thirdweb-dev/engine/docs/4-webhook-guide.md

 ### Setup

-Add the below variables to your (Either on `.env` file or as environment variables)
+Add the below variable (Either on `.env` file or as environment variables)

 ```
 WEBHOOK_URL=<your_web_hook_url>